Engineering

 Four thin layers.
 None of them adds the kind of weight that makes the architecture hostile to using each provider's best features.
 All four exist whether you ever switch providers or not, and the ones that pay off without a switch are reason enough.

-One — a thin abstraction layer over the model API surface.
+The first layer is a thin abstraction over the model API surface.
 Thin is the load-bearing word.
+Think of it as a power adapter on a transformer's plug, not a new electrical system.
 Most teams reach for LangChain or a similar heavyweight orchestration framework, get an abstraction that is much wider than the model API, and discover at switch time that the abstraction itself has become the lock-in.
 The right pattern is closer to LiteLLM or Portkey — a thin proxy that normalises request shape, tool-call format, and streaming chunks across providers, without becoming the orchestration framework above.
-Roughly 200-500 lines of code per provider it supports.
-It exists to do one job: translate the same agent loop into each provider's wire format, return a normalised response, and surface the differences (reasoning tokens, structured output) through a consistent interface.
+Roughly 200 to 500 lines of code per provider it supports.
+It exists to do one job: translate the same agent loop into each provider's wire format, return a normalised response, and surface the differences through a consistent interface.
 Not a framework.
-A thin shim that the agent loop calls instead of calling each provider directly.
+A shim that the agent loop calls instead of calling each provider directly.

-Three — an eval suite that runs against every candidate provider on every commit.
+The third is an eval suite that runs against every candidate provider on every commit.
 Most teams skip this because it is unsexy and costs money to run continuously.
 It is also the layer that produces the strategic optionality the architecture exists for.
 The same tests, the same judge prompts, the same pass thresholds run nightly against Claude, GPT-5, and Gemini, against the appropriate provider-tagged prompt for each.
 The delta is reported.
 When Claude releases a new model and the delta widens, the team knows by morning.
 When GPT-5 closes the gap on a specific workload, the team knows.
 When Gemini surges past on multimodal, the team knows.
-The cost is real — roughly $200-$2,000 per month depending on suite size — and it is the cheapest insurance the team will buy.
+The cost is real — roughly $200 to $2,000 per month depending on suite size — and it is the cheapest insurance the team will buy.

 A fifth, supporting layer worth naming: the memory, audit, and trace surface should be provider-agnostic.
 The trace_id chain — covered in the IAM for AI agents piece — does not care which model produced which token.
 Centralising trace, audit, and memory above the abstraction layer means provider switches do not require migrating the audit substrate.